lothesven/Help-MacGyver-to-escape/README.md

 # Help-MacGyver-to-escape
-Labyrinth game coded with Pygame in which the player plays MacGyver.
+Labyrinth game coded with *Pygame 3.7.3* in which the player plays MacGyver.
 Player needs to collect objects in the labyrinth to pass the guard at exit location.

 Please check the link below for source code: https://github.com/lothesven/Help-MacGyver-to-escape